 How to make Chickpea Tuna Salad:

-- Add dressing.
+Add dressing.
 Pour the prepared dressing over the salad, and stir to combine.
+If you’re not planning to eat the entire salad, I recommend waiting to add the dressing to individual salads.

-- Serve.
-Serve the tuna salad over a bed of arugula, or regular lettuce of your choice.
+Serve.
+Serve the tuna salad over a bed of salad greens.
+It’s also delicious on it’s own too!

 How many days does this salad stay fresh?